• Bookies

 Popular in Virginia

-But in a salary-cap move, Minnesota moved on from Cook, a four-time Pro Bowl RB who turns 28 before the 2023 NFL betting season and is coming off of shoulder surgery.
+But in a salary-cap move, Minnesota moved on from Cook, a four-time Pro Bowl RB who turns 28 before the 2023 NFL betting season.
+He ultimately joined on with the Jets before being released and joining the Ravens for their playoff run.
+He managed only 67 carries over 15 games, with a career-low 3.2 yards per carry.

 TeamOddsImplied Probability